denjai/Calculator/README.md

 Commission fee calculator for cash in and cash out operations.
 ## Installing
 * Option 1 -
   Download the app as zip file.
-Uzip the app in desired directory and go to the root directory of the app.
+Unzip the app in desired directory and go to the root directory of the app.

 * Option2 -
   Clone the repository.
 Run the following command: